Tuning Fairness by Balancing Target Labels: Introduction

-We propose a method for incorporating fairness in probabilistic classifiers.
-We assume the existence of \emph{unbiased} output decision, which will modulate the likelihood term of the classifier.
-With this formulation, we can show the theoretical mutual exclusivity of demographic parity and equalized odds (cf.~\cite{chouldechova2017fair,kleinberg2016inherent}) as a by-product of the sum and product probability rules.
-This is in stark contrast to many existing approaches that embed fairness criteria as constraints in the optimization procedure (e.g.~\cite{DonOneBenShaetal18,quadrianto2017recycling,zafar2017fairnesstreatment,zafar2017fairnessconstraints}); those methods can then violate mutual exclusivity as there is no mechanism to prevent multiple constraints being added.
-We instantiate our approach with a parametric logistic regression classifier and a Bayesian nonparametric Gaussian process classifier (GPC).
-For the latter, as our formulation is not expressed as a constrained problem, we can reuse advancements in automated variational inference~\cite{bonilla2016generic,gardner2018gpytorch,krauth2016autogp} for learning the fair model, and for handling a large amount of data.
+In contrast, we provide a probabilistic classification framework with bias controlling mechanisms that can be tuned based on positive rates (PR), an intuitive parameter.
+Thus, giving humans the control to set the rate of positive predictions (e.g.\ a PR of $0.6$).
+Our framework is based on the concept of a \emph{balanced dataset} and introduces latent target labels, which, instead of the provided labels, are now the training label of our classifier.
+We prove bounds on how far the target labels diverge from the dataset labels.
+We instantiate our approach with a parametric logistic regression classifier and a Bayesian non-parametric Gaussian process classifier (GPC).
+As our formulation is not expressed as a constrained problem, we can draw upon advancements in automated variational inference~\citep{bonilla2016generic,gardner2018gpytorch,krauth2016autogp} for learning the fair model, and for handling large amounts of data.